biography

 He was born at Vaghia (Kaznesi), a village near Thebes.

-He has studied political sciences at Pantion University, voice and intonation under
+He has studied political sciences at Pantion University,

-Popi Petrioli-Photopoulou, Byzantine music under instructor and master cantor of the Athens Cathedral Spyros Peristeris; he has chanted under the direction of the latter from 1983 to 1993 as a regular member of the Athens Cathedral choir.
+Byzantine music under instructor and master cantor of the Athens Cathedral Spyros Peristeris; he has chanted under the direction of the latter from 1983 to 1993 as a regular member of the Athens Cathedral choir.
 He has been studying Western music on his own.

-Markos Dragoumis at the Melpo Merlier Music Folklore Archive of the Centre of Asia-Minor Studies, on subjects related to Greek Demotic and Byzantine music.
+at the Melpo Merlier Music Folklore Archive of the Centre of Asia-Minor Studies, on subjects related to Greek Demotic and Byzantine music.

 Regordings as a singer: During the years 1984-1989 he worked with Mikis Theodorakis, taking part in concerts in Greece and abroad, as well as in the composer’s recordings: Dionysus (solo album, music and lyrics by Mikis Theodorakis, first production of Sirius by Manos Hadjidakis, Sirius-EMI 1985; re-issued in CD form, Minos-EMI 1995 & 2007); Mikis Theodorakis all time greatest hits –77 songs performed in his world tour 1986-87 (CBS 1986); Faces of the sun (on poetry by Dionyssis Karatzás, Ioulianos-CBS 1987); Memory of stone (lyrics by Michalis Bourboulis, Ioulianos-CBS 1987); 30 Years of Mikis Theodorakis (WEA 1989).
+In 1988 he shared album Lieder (songs by Mikis Theodorakis) with German singer-actress Gisela May (BMG-Ariola; re-issued in CD form and first release in Greece, Protasis 2003).

 He has participated in Domna Samiou’s double CD titled Easter songs (1998).

-Bukurana, a mixed quintet of classical instruments, in order to present a repertoire of Greek art music works all over Greece.
-First publication with this ensemble was the CD released in 2001 titled Through branches of the stars, with his interpretations of works by Manos Hadjidakis scored by Demetrios Lekkas (FM Records).
+In 1997 he formed Bukurana, a mixed quintet of classical instruments, in order to present a repertoire of Greek art music works all over Greece.
+He made two recordings with this ensemble titled 1) Through Branches of the Stars (FM Records, April 2001) and 2) My age-old moons, my new-flown birds (FM Records, March 2002), on which he sings works and songs by Manos Hadjidakis scored by Demetrios Lekkas.

 He has participated in CD Right in the middle of the sea, singing unpublished transcriptions of traditional material by Nicolaos Phardýs and Markos Dragoumis along with Chronis Aidonides, Domna Samiou, Katerina Papadopoulou (musical coordinator: Socrates Sinópoulos; produced by